how paper is made

 Typically, trees used for papermaking are specifically grown and harvested like a crop for that purpose.
-To meet tomorrow's demand, forest products companies and private landowners in Wisconsin plant millions of new seedlings every year.
+To meet tomorrow's demand, forest products companies private landowners in Wisconsin plant millions of new seedlings every year.

-Step 2: Debarking, Chipping and/or Recycling
+Step 2: Debarking and Chipping

-To begin the process, logs are passed through a debarker, where the bark is removed, and through chippers, where spinning blades cut the wood into 1″ pieces.
+To begin the process, logs are passed through a debarker, where the bark is removed, and through chippers, where spinning blades cut the wood into 1" pieces.
 Those wood chips are then pressure-cooked with a mixture of water and chemicals in a digester.

 Step 3: Pulp Preparation

-The pulp is washed, refined, cleaned and sometimes bleached, then turned to slush in the beater.
+The pulp is washed, refined, cleaned, and sometimes bleached, then turned to slush in the beater.
 Color dyes, coatings and other additives are mixed in, and the pulp slush is pumped onto a moving wire screen.

 Step 4: Paper Formation

 As the pulp travels down the screen, water is drained away and recycled.
-The resulting crude paper sheet, or web, is squeezed between large rollers to remove most of the remaining water and ensure smoothness and uniform thickness.
-The semidry web is then run through heated dryer rollers to remove the remaining water.
+The resulting crude paper sheet, or web, is squeezed between two large rollers to remove most of the remaining water and ensure smoothness and uniform thickness.
+The semi-dry web is then run through heated dryer rollers to remove the remaining water.

 Step 5: Paper Finishing

-The finished paper is then wound into large rolls, which can be 30 feet wide and weigh close to 25 tons.
+The finished paper is then rolled into large rolls, which can be 30 feet wide and weigh close to 25 tons.
 A slitter cuts the paper into smaller, more manageable rolls, and the paper is ready for use.